-Because three of our stockholders collectively hold a substantial majority of our total outstanding common stock, the influence of our public stockholders over significant corporate actions will be limited.
+Because two of our stockholders collectively hold a substantial majority of our total outstanding common stock, the influence of our public stockholders over significant corporate actions will be limited and sales by either of these stockholders could adversely affect the value of our common stock.

-Based on the total number of shares of our common stock outstanding as of June 15, 2020, following this offering, entities affiliated with Insight Partners ("Insight Partners"), Salesforce and Wellington Management ("Wellington") will hold 42.6%, 12.1% and 8.6% of our total outstanding common stock respectively, or 42.1%, 11.9% and 8.5% respectively, if the underwriters exercise in full their option to purchase additional shares.
-As a result, Insight Partners by itself, and to a lesser degree, Salesforce and Wellington, will have the ability to influence the outcome of corporate actions requiring stockholder approval, including the election of directors, the approval of mergers or other changes of corporate control, any of which may be in opposition to the best interests of our other stockholders and may adversely impact our results of operations and the value of our common stock.
+Based on the total number of shares of our common stock outstanding as of July 31, 2020, prior to the completion of this offering, entities affiliated with Insight Partners ("Insight Partners") and Salesforce hold 41.7% and 11.8% of our total outstanding common stock, respectively.
+As a result, Insight Partners by itself, and to a lesser degree, Salesforce, will have the ability to influence the outcome of corporate actions requiring stockholder approval, including the election of directors, the approval of mergers or other changes of corporate control, any of which may be in opposition to the best interests of our other stockholders and may adversely impact our results of operations and the value of our common stock.
 Further, although we have what we consider to be a deep commercial relationship with Salesforce, it has the right to, and has no duty to abstain from exercising its right to, engage or invest in the same or similar business as us, and do business with any of our customers and any other party with which we do business.
 Conflicts of interest could arise between us and Salesforce, and any conflict of interest may be resolved in a manner that does not favor us.
+Sales of our common stock by Insight or Salesforce could have an immediate and substantial adverse affect on the value of our common stock.